SenseNet/sn-tools/docs/sntrace.md

 2463  2016-04-25 07:07:10.73960  Database  A:/LM/W3SVC/2/ROOT-2...
 T:357   Op:725  End    00:00:00.021022  SqlProcedure.ExecuteNonQuery...
 ```

-A line of the trace has strict format.
-This is a TAB separated fields of the followings:
+A trace line has a strict format which is a TAB separated list of fields:
 1. **LineId**: Identifier number of the line.
-Unique is in the AppDomain.
-If the line starts with '>' character, this line is the first in the block that written to disk in one step.
+Unique in the AppDomain.
+If the line starts with the '>' character, this is the first line in the block that was written to the disk in one step.
-2. **Time**: Creation time of the line in ISO 8601 like format with this specifier: yyyy-MM-dd HH:mm:ss.ffffff.
+2. **Time**: Creation time of the line in ISO 8601 format with this specifier: `yyyy-MM-dd HH:mm:ss.ffffff`.
 3. **Category**: Trace category (see below).
 4. **ApplicationName**: AppDomain name: **"A:UnitTestAdapter"**.
 Helps identifying the Application if more trace streams are merged and sorted by time.
 5. **ThreadId**: Current thread id: **"T:9856"**.